PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/Single-cell_analysis/README.md

 - Matrix
 - ggplot2

-All scripts were run in R using Seurat pipelines for normalization, clustering, and visualization.
+All scripts were run in R using Seurat pipelines for normalisation, clustering, and visualisation.

 ## Output